mmondics/aiops-z/README.md

     ![instana-analytics-6](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-6.png)

     And again, we confirm that the payment service in OpenShift is the root cause of these Incidents.
 At this point we would want to look at our Kubernetes YAML definitions and the python code that was containerized and is running this microservice.
-For the sake of this demonstration, we know that the error is caused by an intentional bug built into the load generator which is attempting to access an payment endpoint that does not exist.
+For the sake of this demonstration, we know that the error is caused by an intentional bug built into the load generator which is attempting to access a payment endpoint that does not exist.

 ### Instana Wrap-up